decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

   example, an entity might have the "active" DID/key hosted by one Cloud Provider, and the "next key" by another, on the theory that an attacker might get into one environment or another but not both.
-- When a key rotation is to be done, two entries are put in the log, using the following steps by the [[ref: DID Controller]]:
+- When a key rotation is to be done, two [[ref: entries]] are put in the log, using the following steps by the [[ref: DID Controller]]:
   1. Get the full key reference entry from the isolated service for the [[ref: pre-rotation]] "nextKey".
   2. Locally generate a [[ref: pre-rotation]] key hash for a new key that will soon become the "active" key.
   3. Add a [[ref: DID log]] entry that includes the items from the previous two steps, and signs the proof using an authorized key (that presumably it controls, though not required).